Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Introduction

-To address the performance sacrifice in federated graph learning, we aim to develop a novel solution that is resistant to the noises introduced by the DP mechanism \cite{improve}.
-Note that the DP mechanism on graph edges introduces noises to perturb the proximity of the graph.
-This an operation can be regarded as a type of graph augmentation, i.e., edge perturbation \cite{graphcl}.
-Moreover, You et al. \cite{graphcl} proposed to leverage graph contrastive learning (GCL) \cite{graphcl, infograph, dgi, dsgc, mvgrl} in conjunction with graph augmentations to help the graph learning model obtain robustness against noises.
-GCL typically employs contrastive learning concepts to acquire critical semantics between augmented graphs, which is robust to the noises introduced by graph augmentations such as edge perturbation \cite{graphcl}.
-Inspired by the findings above, in this paper, we propose to utilize graph contrastive learning to learn from the graph processed by the DP mechanism.
+To mitigate the performance sacrifice caused by the DP mechanism in federated graph learning \cite{improve}, we aim to develop a solution that is resistant to DP noise.
+First, we note that a DP mechanism acting on graph edges introduces noise to perturb the graph proximity by interfering with the values of the entries in the adjacency matrix, as shown in Figure \ref{fig:example}.
+Such an operation can be regarded as a type of graph augmentation, \ie edge perturbation \cite{graphcl}.
+In addition, we note that You \etal \cite{graphcl} proposed leveraging graph contrastive learning (GCL) \cite{graphcl, dsgc, mvgrl, gcl-attack} in conjunction with graph augmentation to help a graph learning model achieve robustness against noise.
+Specifically, GCL employs concepts of contrastive learning to extract critical semantics between augmented graphs, where the extracted semantic information is robust to the noise introduced by graph augmentation operations such as edge perturbation \cite{graphcl}.
+Inspired by the above considerations, we propose utilizing GCL to learn from a graph processed with a DP mechanism.

 Nevertheless, applying GCL in federated graph learning is challenging and not straightforward.
-First, noises introduced by DP follow some random distributions, indicating that it is not simply deleting or adding edges in the graph to protect privacy.
-Instead, it perturbs the probability that a link exists between two nodes.
-To be compatible with graph learning settings, we need to convert the graph into a fully connected graph and use the perturbed probabilities to represent the edge weights.
-Second, to follow the real-world settings, federated frameworks typically optimize models in a streaming manner, which means that the training batch size is 1.
-To fulfil this contrastive learning protocol, we cannot collect negative samples in the same training batch \cite{graphcl, dsgc}, as per the settings in current GCL literature.
-In this paper, we maintain a limited-size stack on each device to store previously trained graphs and randomly extract samples from the stack to serve as negative samples in each training round.
+First, the noise introduced by DP follows specific distributions (\eg a Laplacian distribution), indicating that simply deleting or adding edges via GCL techniques is insufficient to satisfy a specific form of DP.
+Moreover, edge perturbation refers to the operation of deleting or adding complete edges in a graph, changes that are reflected by binary entry values of $\{0, 1\}$ in the adjacency matrix.
+However, the DP mechanism produces noise values in the range of $(0, 1)$.
+To ensure compatibility with the graph learning setting, we need to convert the graph of interest into a fully connected graph and use the perturbed probabilities to represent the edge weights.
+Additionally, in real-world settings, federated frameworks typically optimize models in a streaming manner, which means that the training batch size is 1.
+Consequently, it is not possible to apply the conventional contrastive learning protocol, which requires negative samples to be collected in the same training batch \cite{graphcl, dsgc}, as per the settings in the current GCL literature.
+In this paper, we maintain a limited-size stack on each device to store previously trained graphs and randomly extract samples from this stack to serve as negative samples in each training round.